-POLICY 32.2.7: Existing or future regulations that inhibit the development of these mixed-use projects will be given strong consideration for deviations.
+POLICY 32.2.8: Existing or future regulations that inhibit the development of these mixed-use projects will be given strong consideration for deviations.

 OBJECTIVE 32.3: DOWNTOWN LEHIGH ACRES is expected to redevelop as a vibrant, intensely developed mixed-use gathering place to serve area residents.
 It will provide opportunities for multi-family residential, public and private education, live-work, retail, office, medical, entertainment, arts, commercial/public parking, parks, other civic uses, and public amenities.
-The potential juxtaposition of jobs, living, cultural and recreating opportunities allows the greatest efficiency in the use of infrastructure and other public expenditures of any development style envisioned by this Plan.
+The potential juxtaposition of jobs, living, cultural and recreation opportunities allows the greatest efficiency in the use of infrastructure and other public expenditures of any development style envisioned by this Plan.
+Downtown Lehigh Acres is an appropriate receiving area for transferred development rights.